 Have you ever wondered, in establishments designed to make visitors feel coddled, cosseted and indulged, how far hotel staff will go to please their most demanding customers?

-Or how they deal with guests whose demands are unreasonable, excessive or plain gross?
+Or how they deal with guests whose demands are unreasonable, excessive or, perhaps, illegal?

-The Hotel Stories, set in luxury five-star hotels, are comic case studies of how the world’s most brilliant hotel manager, Ms N, and her loyal ally Tatiana sort out some of the nastiest customers – and colleagues – you can imagine.
+The Seven Hotel Stories, set in luxury hotels, are blackly comic case studies of how the world’s most brilliant hotel manager, Ms N, and her beautiful but naive ally Tatiana sort out some of the nastiest customers – and colleagues – you can imagine.

-One reviewer said the Hotel Stories were “like Roald Dahl short stories, crossed with W Somerset Maugham“; and “Tatiana is Watson to Ms N’s Sherlock Holmes – except more deadly“.
+One reviewer said the Hotel Stories were “like Roald Dahl short stories, crossed with W Somerset Maugham“.
+Another said “Tatiana is Watson to Ms N’s Sherlock Holmes – except more deadly“.

 The Hotel Stories are written with an insider’s knowledge of how hotels work and the extraordinary things which happen within.

 The first story, with a startling twist, is called The Two Rooms, and features an obnoxious hotel guest who will not leave; some Russian ice-hockey fans; a Prime Minister on a moral crusade; and an angry Japanese chef, locked in a battle of wills.
 As Ms N says to Tatiana: “It is time to start solving some problems.”

 The second story, “The White Blouse“, is set somewhere in the Former Soviet Union.
 Ms N, with Tatiana’s help, delivers the ultimate lesson on how to demolish an immovable bureaucratic obstacle in the form of Mr Kagit, who works in the President’s office and whose brother is the Minister of Planning.
 As Ms N says: “There are many things about this hotel we need to change.
 Some of them are small things.
 Some of them are big things.
 We will start with the big ones.”